nobodyscripts/LeafBlowerScript/Readme.md

 ## Hyper-V Setup

-See discord server #info channel for details on running in a vm.
+See discord server #guides-and-faq channel for details on running in a vm.

 ## Settings You Need